jax-ml/jax/docs/gpu_memory_allocation.rst

 **Disabling rematerialization HLO pass**
   Sometimes disabling the rematerialization HLO pass is favorable to avoid poor remat choices by the compiler.
-The pass can be disabled by :code:`jax.config.update('enable_remat_opt_pass', False)`.
+The pass can be disabled by adding :code:`jax.config.update('enable_remat_opt_pass', False)`.
 But this can sometimes lead to OOM failures.